kelind/personal_site/README.md

 * Set `DEBUG = False`
 * Choose an actually-secret `SECRET_KEY`
-* If you want to use the mailing list features, set `EMAIL_ENABLED = True` and fill out the SMTP variables with the appropriate values for your mailserver
+* If you want to use the mailing list features, set `EMAIL_ENABLED = True` and fill out the SMTP variables with the appropriate values for your mailserver.
+The way the code is set up is appropriate for a server running on localhost, but does not support logging into an external server or establishing an SSL connection.

 Create the database: